avulso17/avulso17/README.md

-## Olá!
-Eu sou o Felipe Mateus 🪐
+## Hello!
+I am Felipe Mateus 🪐

-- 🔭 Atualmente trabalho com Front-end
+- 🔭 Currently I work with Front-end
-- 💻 Estudando TypeScript e NEXT.js
+- 💻 Estuding TypeScript, NEXT.js, Turborepo and Node.js...
-- 👯 Procuro colaborar ao maximo que posso, gosto de ensinar e passar meu conhecimento adiante!
+- 👯 I try to collaborate as much as I can, I like to teach and pass on my knowledge!
-- 🔎 Atualmente estou a procura de novas oportunidades!
+- 🔎 I'm currently studying new technologies!
-- 💬 Pergunte-me sobre qualquer coisa!
+- 💬 Ask me about anything!
-- 📫 Contate-me no e-mail: felipe_dev08@hotmail.com
+- 📫 Contact me on email: felipe_dev08@hotmail.com
-- ⚡ Fato divertido: Tenho costume de falar sozinho haha...
+- ⚡ Fun fact: I tend to talk to myself haha...

 <div>
   <a href="https://github.com/avulso17">